-7 Healthy Halloween Desserts That Are Better Than Candy
+7 Healthy Halloween Dessert Recipes That Will Have You Skipping Candy

-October heralds the start of pumpkin season, steaming apple cider, and fall's most hair-raising holiday, Halloween.
+October heralds the start of pumpkin season, steaming apple cider, and fall's most hair-raising holiday: Halloween.
 The day has always been a great excuse to step into a new character, whip up some themed cocktails, and over-indulge in sweet treats.
 However, Halloween festivities can come with a serious sugar overload.
-The good news is that it's still possible for the health-conscious among us have discovered how to satisfy their sweet tooth without a pang of next-day guilt.
+The good news is that it's still possible for the health-conscious among us to satisfy their sweet tooth without a pang of next-day guilt.

 Rather than serving store-bought treats that are laden with spooky-sounding preservatives and additives, opt for these seven healthy Halloween dessert recipes.
-Homemade goodies are always more delightful, and when they're also vegan and gluten-free, so you can feel good about serving them to any guest.
-Add these ingredients to your shopping list for Halloween treats that look naughty, but aren't.
+Homemade goodies are always more delightful, and when they're also vegan and gluten-free, you can feel good about serving them to any guest.
+Add the following healthy Halloween dessert recipes to your party lineup for seasonal treats that look naughty but aren't.

 Gluten-Free Churro Poppers

 These light and fluffy pillows are made from rice flour instead of wheat flour, non-dairy milk, apple cider vinegar, and a traditional cinnamon-sugar mixture.
 Bonus: Since these are made at home and not in a commercial fryer, you can control the amount and kind of oil you fry in, making them a better alternative to store-bought donuts or poppers and a perfect healthy Halloween dessert.

 Beet Nut Butter Cups